bbauska/Coursera-Bootstrap/README.md

 icon to a play icon.

-What we will do is, we will say right there after this, we&apos;ll say &dollar;carouselButton.children span, and then we&apos;ll say, removeClass.
+What we will do is, we will say right there after this, we&apos;ll say
+\$carouselButton.children span, and then we&apos;ll say, removeClass.

 We&apos;re going to remove the pause class.
 So notice how this works.
 We&apos;re going to remove the pause class from that, and then, we&apos;re going to add